 Split Times and Maximum Speed

 Split times during sprints can gives us a better indication of top running speed.
-Michael Johnson's 19.32s over 200 meters earns him an average speed of 10.35 m/s, though his last 100m during this run was covered in 9.10s which gives him 10.99 m/s average.
-At the 1997 Athens World Championships, Maurice Green ran a wind-aided 9.86 seconds for 100 meters.
+Michael Johnson's 19.32s over 200 meters earns him an average speed of 10.35 m/s, though his last 100m during this run was covered in 9.10s which gives him 10.99 m/s average for the second 100.
+At the 1997 Athens World Championships, Maurice Green ran a wind-assisted 9.86 seconds for 100 meters.
 In this race, 10 m split times were accurately recorded, and from this it was calculated that Green reached a top speed of 11.8 m/s.

 The day after Usain Bolt's 9.58 100m world record, the IAAF released details of the split times for that race.
 The time for each 20m distance of the race was recorded.
 For Bolt, the fastest interval (60m to 80m) was run at an average speed of 44.72 km/hr (27.79 mph, 12.42 m/s).